HolyCorn-Software/html-hc/html-hc-changes.md

 .

-Fixed minor bug with the backforth widget.
+Improved UI of slidein widget.